yahoo/elide-js/README.md

 `id` - (optional) the id to find (leave blank for collections)

+`opts` - (optional) additional options for querying sparse fields, filtering and includes (see below)

 `result` - the object (or array of objects) returned by the query
 ```javascript
 elide.find('company', 1)